-&lt;sup>21 Throughout this letter, references to "you," "we," "us," "management," "those charged with governance" and "auditor" would be used or amended as appropriate in the circumstances.
+Throughout this letter, references to "you," "we," "us," "management," "those charged with governance" and "auditor" would be used or amended as appropriate in the circumstances.

-Our audit will be conducted on the basis that [management and, where appropriate, those charged with governance] acknowledge and understand that they have responsibility:
+Our audit will be conducted on the basis that [management and, where appropriate, those charged with governance]22 acknowledge and understand that they have responsibility:

-- (a) For the preparation of financial statements that give a true and fair view in accordance with the provisions of the Singapore Companies Act (the "Act") and Singapore Financial Reporting Standards: - (b) For devising and maintaining a system of internal accounting controls sufficient to provide a reasonable assurance that assets are safeguarded against loss from unauthorised use or disposition; and transactions are properly authorised and that they are recorded as necessary to permit the preparation of true and fair profit and loss accounts and balance sheets and to maintain accountability of assets; and - (c) To provide us with: - (i) Access to all information of which [management] is aware that is relevant to the preparation of the financial statements such as records, documentation and other matters; - (ii) Additional information that we may request from [management] for the purpose of the audit; and - (iii) Unrestricted access to persons within the entity from whom we determine it necessary to obtain audit evidence.
+- (a) For the preparation of financial statements that give a true and fair view in accordance with the provisions of the Singapore Companies Act (the "Act") and Singapore Financial Reporting Standards: - (b) For devising and maintaining a system of internal accounting controls sufficient to provide a reasonable assurance that assets are safeguarded against loss from unauthorised use or disposition; and transactions are properly authorised and that they are recorded as necessary to permit the preparation of true and fair financial statements and to maintain accountability of assets; and - (c) To provide us with: - (i) Access to all information of which [management] is aware that is relevant to the preparation of the financial statements such as records, documentation and other matters: - (ii) Additional information that we may request from [management] for the purpose of the audit; and - (iii) Unrestricted access to persons within the entity from whom we determine it necessary to obtain audit evidence.